matijakolaric-com/django-music-publisher/README.rst

 being constantly tested with most collecting societies and major publishers.
 There are various licencing packages.

-This particular software uses two of the tools, one for data validation and one for generation of CWR files.
-It will work without tthese tools, but data will not be validated as CWR-compliant, and there will be no way to create CWR.
+This particular software uses two of the tools from the toolset, one for data validation and one for generation of CWR files.
+It will work without these tools, but data will not be validated as CWR-compliant, and there will be no way to create CWR.

 Current Status
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++